David Hendrix (1947 - 2020) - Obituary

 David loved playing football and enjoyed his many friends.
 He kept in contact with them on Facebook.
 Every morning he would get up, share comments, agreeing, laughing, loving, being surprised, and sad, about the things that were being shared...and he loved it all!
 David enjoyed football, building and flying RC model airplanes, fishing, hunting and was a lifelong member of the Red Baron RC Modelers.

-He is survived by his loving wife, Kathleen Hendrix of Idaho Falls; sisters-in-law, Karen Hendrix and Dixie Hendrix; and many special nieces and nephews who loved him dearly.
+He is survived by his loving wife, Kathleen Hendrix of Idaho Falls; sisters-in-law, Karan Hendrix and Dixie Hendrix; and many special nieces and nephews who loved him dearly.

 David was preceded in death by his parents; and two brothers, Jim and Gordon Hendrix.